-My father had WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered around the Comcast Xfinity WiFi box.
-Like most people my father likes to walk around and talk at the same time resulting in broken connections and conversations.
+My father had WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered near his Comcast Xfinity WiFi box.
+Like most people my father likes to walk around and talk resulting in broken connections and conversations.

 Linksys has been absent from Japan for some time but seems to be using Velop to dip a toe back into the Japanese market.
-Velop is a good product but I do not recommend it for WiFi use in Japan: it’s a poor match for the IPv6 protocols used by Japanese internet providers and the NTT backbone.
+Velop and similar ‘mesh’ WiFi routers from Google Nest, Amazon erro et all are good products but I do not recommend any of them for WiFi use in Japan: they all lack support for the IPv6 protocols used by NTT FLETS Japanese internet service providers (ISP) and the NTT NGN backbone.

 Goodbye PPPoE (IPv4) Hello IPoE (IPv6)

-The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2): no support for DS-Lite and Map-E IPv6 protocols.
-Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the older IPv4 only PPPoE connection protocol.
-All internet connections in Japan actually use IPv6.
-PPPoE/IPv4 is like an old studio backlot, a false front with nothing but IPoE/IPv6 behind it.
+The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2) and Google Nest WiFi: no support for DS-Lite and Map-E IPv6 protocols used by NTT FLETS.
+Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the IPv4 only PPPoE connection protocol.

-Anything that is not IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the internet provider, and the NTT backbone.
-PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway ramp while IPoE/IPv6 whizzes by on the IPv6 super highway.
+Any router that does not support IPoE/IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the ISP, and the NTT backbone.
+PPPoE is worthless because PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway on-ramp while IPoE/IPv6 whizzes by on the IPv6 super highway.